 A Place for Mom Senior Living Advisor, Stacy Scherr, again highlights the importance of doing your research when it comes to searching for a profit or nonprofit assisted living community.

 “There have been numerous nonprofit assisted living communities that have closed up in the last few years because they either didn’t have enough funding or were no longer were able to provide care,” Scherr says.

 When you and your parents or senior loved ones are considering an assisted living community, whether profit or nonprofit, Scherr advises that you take the following steps:

 - Get feedback from residents

 - Pay each community a visit in person to get a sense of the way it is run and whether it will meet your family’s needs

 - Trust your instincts

-Whether you ultimately prefer a nonprofit or a for profit business model, the most important issue when selecting assisted living for yourself or a loved one is the quality of care and the resident’s comfort and safety — so don’t skimp on background research.
+Whether you ultimately prefer a profit or nonprofit business model, the most important issue when selecting assisted living for a loved one is the quality of care and the resident’s comfort and safety — so don’t skimp on your research.

 We Can Help!
 Our local advisors can help your family make a confident decision about senior living.